ziotom78/HPixLib/doc/source/drawing.rst

 well-known `matplotlib <http://matplotlib.sourceforge.net/>`_ library.

-Our approach is to implement a very generic interface for map plotting in CHealpix (i.e. one that is agnostic to the tool actually used to draw the map: Quartz, `Gtk+ <http://www.gtk.org/>`_, `Cairo
+Our approach is to implement a very generic interface for map plotting in HPixLib (i.e. one that is agnostic to the tool actually used to draw the map: Quartz, `Gtk+ <http://www.gtk.org/>`_, `Cairo
 <http://www.cairographics.org>`_ …).
 Depending on the graphics
 library, there are two possible approaches for drawing a map: